simoninireland/simplicial/doc/glossary.rst

       closed, in the sense that they contain every :term:`face` of every :term:`simplex` contained in the complex.

+   embedding
+      A geometry imposed on a topological space.
+Typically an embedding locates each 0-simplex at some point in a Euclidean space, and maps 1- and 2-simplices to lines, surfaces, and so on for higher dimensions.
+In simplicial topology it is often assumed that only the 0-simplices are located, with the locations of higher simplices being constructed linearly from their bases -- so a 1-simplex is a straight line between its endpoints, and so forth.

    Euler characteristic
       A :term:`topological invariant` of a complex computed from the alternating sum of the numbers of simplices of different orders: